-Things To Do in Orange County With Kids
+Things To Do in Southern California With Kids

 Hey, y’all know how much I love Disneyland!
 But Southern California is more than just a single amusement park.
-Come to Orange County for one thing and you’ll miss out on some really cool attractions.
-I’ve compiled a list of my top ten don’t-miss things in the OC.
+Come to Los Angeles for one thing and you’ll miss out on some really cool attractions.
+There are some great places to explore in Southern California with kids.
+I’ve compiled a list of my top don’t-miss things in Orange County and beyond.

 Knott’s Berry Farm day passes are considerable less expensive than Disneyland.
 Purchase discounted Knott’s Berry Farm tickets through my partner Get Away Today (under tickets, click “Huntington Beach” to find them).

 SoCal Insider Tip: Line waits for the rides in Camp Snoopy can be ridiculously long, especially on the weekend.
-Be sure to check out my post on how to maximize your time with little ones at Knott’s Berry Farm.
+If traveling with younger kids, read more about how to maximize your time with little ones at Knott’s Berry Farm.

 2. Knott’s Soak City

 Making a splash under the California sun is a great way to spend the day!
 Knott’s Soak City features 7 new water attractions including one with an Aqua-Launch chamber – the floor drops out from under your feet!
 I love a good lazy river and the one at Knott’s Soak City is one-third mile in length – one of the longest water park lazy rivers in the world.
 Knott’s Soak City is located across the street from Knott’s Berry Farm theme park.

 SoCal Insider Tip: This seasonal water park is usually open in mid-May to early September.
 Be sure to check the schedule online as Soak City is only open select days during the season.